 KitchenAid 7-cup food processor with stainless steel blade

 Stainless Steel Bakeware Set, Healthy & Durable, Dishwasher Safe & Smooth

 Found this post useful?
 You can buy me a coffee to help support the site’s running costs.
-Alternately, please support the site by sharing this post with your friends, following along on Instagram and Twitter, or by signing up for the free Art Matrix newsletter.
+Alternately, please support the site by sharing this post with your friends or following along on Instagram and Twitter.

 The Art Matrix